riganti/dotvvm-docs/Pages/concepts/control-development/code-only-controls.md

 # Code-only controls

-This kind of controls is useful when you need to render a piece of HTML and/or you need to support data-binding and manipulate the viewmodel.
+This kind of controls is useful when you need to render more complex or dynamic HTML, or when you need to support complex data-binding scenarios, or manipulate the viewmodel on the client-side.

 Building code-only controls is more difficult, but they can do much more.
 All built-in DotVVM controls are implemented as code-only controls.

-If you want to learn about how to write controls in DotVVM, we encourage you to look in the [GitHub](https://github.com/riganti/dotvvm) repository to see how the built-in controls are implemented.
+If you want to learn about how to write controls in DotVVM, we encourage you to look in the [DotVVM GitHub repository](https://github.com/riganti/dotvvm/tree/main/src/DotVVM.Framework/Controls), on in the [DotVVM Contrib repo](https://github.com/riganti/dotvvm-contrib) to see how the built-in controls are implemented.

+## Fundamentals

+In general, all controls in `DotVVM` inherit from the `DotvvmControl` class.
+This base class provides only basic functionality and _it is not a good base class to inherit directly_ for most purposes.

+**The most useful class to be derived from is `HtmlGenericControl`** (which inherits from `DotvvmControl`).
+It is prepared to render one HTML element, and can contain child elements or controls.
+Most built-in controls in DotVVM derive from the `HtmlGenericControl` class.

 ## Register controls